subamanis/mezura/README.md

 ## Accuracy and Limitations
 The program is able to understand and parse correctly arbitrarily complex code structures with intertwined strings and comments.
 This way it can identify if a line contains something other than a comment, even if the comment is partitioned in multiple positions and it can identify valid keywords, that are not inside strings or comments.
 For example in a line like ```/*class"*/" class" aclass```, it will not count "class" as a keyword since the first is inside a comment, the second inside a string and the third has a prefix.
+Additionally:
+- It checks for escaped characters, for example ```/"``` will not be counted as a string symbol
+- It resolves symbols that are side by side, for example ```*/*``` is normally identified as both a closing and an opening comment symbol, but the program will understand the correct usage.

 With that said, it is important to mention the following limitations: